Kovan double murders: Iskandar bin Rahmat

 Iskandar bin Rahmat, a Singaporean, was born on 3 February 1979.
 He was the only son of his family and had a sister.
 Not much is known about Iskandar's childhood or early life before his career and the murders.
-It is inferred from his Facebook page (which was eventually deleted) that he was very close to his family and that he also had a grandmother who died in 2009; an unnamed family friend told Channel NewsAsia that Iskandar was single and works to support his family financially.
+It is inferred from his Facebook page (which was eventually deleted) that he was very close to his family and that he also had a grandmother who died in 2009; an unnamed family friend told Channel NewsAsia that Iskandar was single and worked to support his family financially.
 Iskandar was known to have a hobby of collecting vintage bikes (including the scooter which he used to flee Singapore).
 After completing his 4-year secondary school education and O-levels at Victoria School, Iskandar was enrolled in Singapore Polytechnic, where he studied for a year before dropping out.
 He then went on to serve National Service in the Singapore Police Force (SPF) and in March 1999, he formally joined the force as a corporal.

 Iskandar served with the Bedok Police Division and in 2007, Iskandar successfully applied to become an investigation officer.
 The SPF sponsored his diploma studies in management and police studies in Temasek Polytechnic, which he completed in 2012.
 He was an investigation officer until January 2013 and was said to have performed well in his work and received many commendations.
 A letter of appreciation from a Bedok resident had once praised Iskandar for his "outstanding work" when the resident filed a complaint about "noise pollution" in the neighbourhood and how Iskandar managed it well.
 This also led to the commanding officer praising him as "deserving of being the pride of Bedok North NPC".
 By the time of the double homicide case in Kovan, Iskandar had attained a rank of senior staff sergeant in the SPF.